Yes, information can be provided for individual properties or larger areas of land.

 You can access information about flood risk on the Environment Agency website and information on land-use designations and protected sites on the Defra MAGIC interactive map website.

-We usually receive requests for information from solicitors, estate agents, consultants and land owners, when property or land is bought and sold.
+We usually receive requests for information from solicitors, estate agents, consultants and landowners, when property or land is bought and sold.
 In some cases, an environmental search has already been carried out, which recommends asking for more detailed information from the council.

 How much does it cost?